GSA/digitalgov.gov/content/posts/2015-06-09-trends-on-tuesday-7-key-takeaways-from-mary-meekers-2015-internet-trends-report.md

 ---
-url: /2015/06/09/trends-on-tuesday-7-key-takeaways-from-mary-meekers-2015-internet-trends-report/
 date: 2015-06-09 10:00:25 -0400
 title: 'Trends on Tuesday: 7 Key Takeaways From Mary Meeker&#8217;s 2015 Internet Trends Report'
-summary: ' Silicon Valley analyst Mary Meeker&rsquo;s annual 2015 Internet Trends report has been released and is an exhaustive analysis of the world&rsquo;s digital evolution (often mobile first driven) and how it is affecting business, culture and'
+summary: ' Silicon Valley analyst Mary Meeker&rsquo;s annual 2015 Internet Trends report has been released and is an exhaustive analysis of the world&rsquo;s digital evolution (often mobile first driven) and how it is affecting business, culture'
 authors:
   - wsullivan
 categories: